Celebrity Cruises Classes Explained: AquaClass vs The Retreat vs Concierge

 Celebrity Cruises has premium evening entertainment.
 The Retreat guests can sit in a special, premium reserved area of the theater during performances on Evening Chic nights.

-(“Evening Chic” is Celebrity Cruises’ term for formal nights, which are less formal than gowns and tuxedos like Cunard cruises has.
-Evening Chic calls for elevated, elegant evening attire, whichever way you interpret it in what you wear.
+(“Evening Chic” is Celebrity Cruises’ term for formal nights, which are less formal than gowns and tuxedos like Cunard Cruises have.
+Evening Chic calls for elevated, elegant evening attire, whichever way you interpret it, in what you wear.
 They are fun evenings designated to be a little fancier than others if you want to get dressed up.)

 We never used this reserved seating perk because we always found available seating.
 However, we imagine it’s a nice option for times when the theater is packed.